na-na-hi/renget/archive/tmd2many_characters_chaz.md

 *Equipped Item: N/A* | Vacant hand slot.
 1. Rawst Berry | Soothes the user.
 Heals Burn.
 2. Oran Berry | Heals the user for 10HP.
-3. Orange Gummi | Gives +10 IQ points to Fighting-Types.
+3. Grass Gummi	| Gives +10 IQ points to Grass-Types.
 Gives +5 to other types.
-Tastes like fake orange.
+Tastes like grass clippings and flowers.
-4. Eᴍᴘᴛʏ | Vacant inventory slot.
+4. Sky Gummi | Gives +10 IQ points to Flying-Types.
+Gives +5 to other types.
+Tastes like marshmallows.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.